What is a digital twin?

 → While each purpose is valid and valuable in and of itself, there are common characteristics to be discovered below.

-Origins of digital twins
+Origins of Digital Twin

 The origins of the term digital twin is in the equipment design space, usually for very large military construction projects.
 You can imagine how many documents are required to capture the design of an aircraft carrier.
 The maintenance of these documents, in paper form, was a colossal effort, leading to errors, which in turn led to huge costs and periods of inoperability of the assets.